 The Tin Man chairs, as described throughout this paper, use a variety of sensors and a microprocessor to aid the user in the operation of the wheelchair.
 Tin Man can automatically sense most obstacles and maneuver about them.
 It can maintain a heading without user input, and can navigate along corridors and through doorways.
 Enhancements currently being implemented allow the user to input a map of their home or office, and direct the chair by simply specifying the desired room or location.
 The features of Tin Man allow the user to control the chair using much less frequent interaction than with traditional power chairs, and get improved performance over traditional chairs.
 The robots greatly improve the utility of the chair for people who cannot issue continuous and accurate heading and speed commands to the chair.
-Perhaps most important, Tin Man was designed to be inexpensive (Miller & Grant, 1994; Miller & Slack, 1994).
-Unlike most other work on robotic wheelchairs, which use custom mechanics (e.g., Gelin et al., 1993) Tin Man is built on top of a commercial power wheelchair.
+Perhaps most important, Tin Man was designed to be inexpensive [9, 10].
+Unlike most other work on robotic wheelchairs, which use custom mechanics (e.g., [6]) Tin Man is built on top of a commercial power wheelchair.
 Both Tin Man prototypes could be produced and sold at prices well within the price range of normal power wheelchairs.